kapicorp/kapitan/docs/contributing.md

 # open http://127.0.0.1:8000
 ```

-### Deploying to Github
+### 2. Submit a PR for gh-pages branch to deploy the update

+Once the above PR has been merged, use `mkdocs gh-deploy` command to create and push a branch in your fork with the generated site content:

 ```
 # locally, on master branch (which has your updated docs)
 mkdocs gh-deploy -m "Commit message" -f ./mkdocs.yml -b remote_branch_name
-# after it's pushed, create a PR that targets the gh-pages branch
 ```

+After it's pushed, create a PR that targets our gh-pages branch.

 ## Contributor License Agreement